 Surprised by Wonder April 20, 2008

-Posted by sensawunda in Other Sites, Quotes, Spirituality.1 comment so far
+Posted by sensawunda in Other Sites, Quotes, Spirituality.

 I haven’t been reading much fiction lately, or watching many movies or TV shows.
 But I keep finding, in the most surprising places, passages in my non-fiction reading that pertain to sense of wonder.